-Prof. Hiroaki Aihara, Dean of School of Science
+Prof. Hiroyuki Takeda, Dean of the School of Science

 The history of the School of Science at the University of Tokyo dates back to 1877.
 Since our founding, we have produced many achievements and talents as the center of scientific research and education, not only in Japan, but also throughout the world.
 From the very beginning and up to the present, we have been a professional group in pure pursuit of the discovery of natural laws.
 I have been proud to be affiliated with such a department, but now, given the opportunity to be involved in management, I feel greatly honored and, at the same time, I feel the weight of the responsibility.